bawani-wandana/Data-Science-Internship-Assignment/README.md

 # Data-Science-Internship-Assignment

+I used Google Colab for these two tasks.

 For Task 01-
 Ensure that the CSV files are available locally and make sure to add correct file path.